-Our team brings together the brightest minds, working together to turn job seekers into job creators.
+Our team brings together highly skilled, knowledgeable and passionate minds, working together to turn job seekers into job creators.

 Anita Tiessen is CEO of YBI, and leads the global network’s efforts to connect members, partners and young people to develop and scale new solutions that leverage the power of entrepreneurship to drive social and economic change.
 Anita has extensive experience in international development, human rights and leading global networks.
 Before joining YBI in 2018, Anita was CEO of the World Association of Girl Guides and Girl Scouts, a global movement of 150 country members, where she focused on growing the organisation’s reach and impact.
 Previously she was Deputy Executive Director of UNICEF UK, and Head of Communications at Amnesty International’s global headquarters.